aaron-rai/designer-plus-plus/README.md

 ### NotePad File Issues

-- Ensure the notePad.txt file was created in the designers resources directory
+- Ensure the notePad.json file was created in the designers resources directory
-- Ensure the notePad.txt file is not locked by another process
+- Ensure the notePad.json file is not locked by another process

 ### Project Browser State Not Saving